 Augmentative and Alternative Communication (ACC) apps and other digital tools for ASD.

 For parents of kids dealing with the difficulties of autistic spectrum disorders, meeting the unique challenges these children can face on a daily basis isn’t always easy.
-Fortunately, smart phones and tablets can make great assistive tools for helping families with ASD members better manage their day to day lives.
-These devices offer a range of helpful apps that can aid ASD children in a variety of fun and unique ways.
+Fortunately, smart phones and tablets can make great assistive tools for helping families with ASD children better manage their day to day lives, offering a range of helpful apps that can aid kids with ASD in a variety of fun and unique ways.

 AUTISM AND ASSISTIVE TECHNOLOGY:

-This AAC app has users build statements using the touch screen, as they click images to sequence together words and form ideas.
-Children start by choosing basic questions or opening statements, like “I feel,” “I want to go” or “I want to eat,” and can refine the dialogue by adding in specific details.
+This augmentative and alternative communication (AAC) app has users build statements using the touch screen, as they click images to sequence together words and form ideas.
+Children start by choosing basic questions or opening statements, like “I feel,” “I want to go,” or “I want to eat,” and can refine the dialogue by adding in specific details.

 TouchChat HD provides images and symbols that depict common emotions, requests, and responses, which can be arranged in different ways for easier access.
 Users can also type in custom text to be read aloud by the app.
 A unique feature lets users type and then tilt the screen to enlarge the letters, so that communication is possible silently or in a noisy environment.